burcakotlu/GLANET/docs/source/tutorial.rst

 -b
 ^^

 **Required** if :option:`-c` is set.
 This option sets the number of bases that must overlap in order to accept that two intervals overlap.
-An integer value must be specified after :option:`-b`.
+An integer value must be specified as the parameter.
 If you do not set anything, default option is :option:`-b 1`.

 -dnase
 ^^^^^^